-Considering European countries, the timing of influenza detections during the 2014/15 season was similar to the previous years.
+Considering the European countries, the timing of influenza detections during the 2014/15 season was similar to the previous years.
 The influenza activity started increasing in the last few weeks of 2014, similar to the situations in the 2013/14 and 2011/12 seasons.
-The peak of influenza activity in 2015 varied between countries, but it was most often between weeks 6 and 9.
+The peak of influenza activity in 2015 has varied between countries, but it was most often between weeks 6 and 9.
 However, the percentage of positive influenza cases was still above the threshold in many countries in April.
-During the 2014/15 season, influenza A (H3N2) virus was predominant in most regions, and an increased proportion of influenza B virus was registered after the activity peak.
-During this influenza season, most of circulating influenza A (H3N2) viruses were different from the virus used in vaccines in the northern hemisphere [27, 28].
+During the 2014/15 season, the influenza A (H3N2) virus has been predominant in most regions, and an increased proportion of the influenza B virus has been registered after the activity peak.
+During this influenza season, most of the circulating influenza A (H3N2) viruses were different from the virus used in vaccines in the northern hemisphere [27, 28].

-The data obtained from this study showed that during the 2014/15 season, epidemic influenza activity started in the 6/2015 week and lasted to the 11/2015 week.
-Like in previous seasons, the lowest weekly age-specific incidence of ILI was registered in the oldest population.
-This phenomenon can be interpreted by the fact that older patients are more likely to be registered in the hospital institutions than at the primary care level (sentinel surveillance of influenza).
+The data obtained from this study showed that during the 2014/15 season, epidemic influenza activity started from the 6/2015 week and lasted to the 11/2015 weeks.
+Like in the previous seasons, the lowest weekly age-specific incidence of ILI was registered in the oldest population.
+This phenomenon can be interpreted by the fact that the older patients are more likely to be registered in the hospital institutions than at the primary care level (sentinel surveillance of influenza).
 During the last influenza season, the predominant virus was A (H3N2), with 38.6% (90/233), whereas the registered proportion of influenza B was 20.6% (48/233) of all confirmed cases.
-The last cases of influenza were registered on April 30, 2015.
+The last cases of influenza were registered on April 30th, 2015.

-In terms of seasonal pattern, in the Northern Hemisphere, influenza viruses are more frequently detected in autumn, winter, and spring, with the peak of influenza activity occurring typically between December and March and lasting for six to eight weeks.
-In temperate regions of the Southern Hemisphere, influenza activity typically peaks between May and September.
-In addition, influenza viruses can be isolated sporadically throughout the year [19].
+In terms of seasonal pattern, in the northern hemisphere, influenza viruses are more frequently detected in the autumn, winter and spring, with the peak of influenza activity occurring typically between December and March and lasting for 6-8 weeks.
+In temperate regions of the southern hemisphere, influenza activity typically peaks between May and September.
+Besides, influenza viruses can be isolated sporadically throughout the year, too [19].

-In countries with tropical climate, influenza activity has been reported to peak in the rainy season, between June and August [29].
+In the countries with tropical climate, influenza activity has been reported to peak in the rainy season, between June and August [29].

-The climate in our country can be described as moderate continental, with intermediate temperatures and relatively low humidity.
-June is the rainiest, with the average of 12-13% of total annual precipitation sum.
+The climate in our country can be described as moderate-continental, with intermediate temperatures and relatively low humidity.
+June is the rainiest, with the average of 12% to 13% of total annual precipitation sum.
 February and October have the least of precipitation [20].
 During the study period (from the beginning of October to the end of April, 2010-2015) there was no significant correlation between the number of influenza detections by months and average monthly temperature and rainfall.

-Although almost 55% of all confirmed cases of influenza were recorded in the city of Novi Sad, absence of data
+Although almost 55% of all confirmed cases of influenza were notificated in the city of Novi Sad, because the absence data of monthly average temperature and rainfall in other parts of the Province and their comparison with the influenza cases, this may be considered as a limitation of this study.